roblaing/erlang-webapp-howto/unit3/README.md

 <h3>A quick digression into list processing in Erlang</h3>

-Anyone coming from a traditional C-family language might assume you do this with a <em>for loop</em>, and an initial shock when learning languages which fall under the jargon umbrella of <em>functional programming</em> is no support for for <em>for loop</em>.
+Anyone coming from a traditional C-family language might assume you do this with a <em>for loop</em>, and an initial shock when learning languages under the jargon umbrella of <em>functional programming</em> is no support for <em>for loops</em>.

 A reason is Erlang, like its ancestor Prolog, does not permit variables to change their value once they have been set, breaking for loops which rely on constantly overwriting the value of a counter by incrementing or decrementing it from a start to and end value.